 Further support and advice can be accessed via the following links;

-Domestic abuse: how to get help - GOV.UK (www.gov.uk)
+Domestic abuse - how to get help

-Ivanhoe School recognises the Internet and other digital technologies provide a vast opportunity for children and young people to learn.
-More than any other mode of technology, the Internet and digital technologies allow all those involved in the education of children and young people to promote creativity, stimulate awareness and enhance learning.
+We recognise that the Internet and digital platforms provide a vast opportunity for young people to learn.
+These advancing technologies allow all those involved in the education to promote creativity, stimulate awareness and enhance learning.

 Safer Internet Guide for Parents